SoftwarePunt/instarecord/docs/Relationships.md

 # Relationships
-You can define relationships between models using the `Relation` attribute pointing to another model.
+You can define relationships between models using the `Relationship` attribute pointing to another model.

 ## Defining relationships
 Relationships can generally be categorized into two types: